edmeehan/astro-edmeehan-2026/src/component-library/content/pages/index.md

 ### CSS

-This library uses modern, vanilla CSS built on PostCSS with CSS variables for theming and consistency.
+This starter uses modern, vanilla CSS built on PostCSS with CSS variables for theming and consistency.

 Styles are organized into: